inspiredminds/contao-search-and-replace/README.md

 Contao Search & Replace
 =======================

-Allows you to search
+Allows you to search the database for a specific string and replace the occurences with another.
+You can also specify individual records to be replaced.

 ## Asynchronous Operation

-This extension support asynchronous operation via Symfony Messenger.
-This is important for lage databases.
+This extension supports asynchronous operation via Symfony Messenger - which will be important for large databases.

-In Contao **5** you will only need to route the messages manually:
+In Contao **5.3** and up you will only need to route the messages manually:

 ```yaml
 # config/config.yaml